-A few themes became clear showing that part of the success of great marriages is due to careful, effective reduction of debt.
+A few themes became clear showing that part of the success of great marriages is due to a careful, effective reduction of debt.
 Happy couples were more likely to pay off debt as quickly as possible.
-They were less likely to use credit cards at all, or just used them as convenience and paid them off monthly.
+They were less likely to use credit cards at all, or just used them as a convenience and paid them off monthly.
 The couple shared the common goal of debt reduction.

-Common goals are critical, because if you can’t agree on this, it’s not going to be possible to move forward to debt reduction.
-If this is your situation, you’re either going to have to accept the reality that your spouse isn’t going to change, or find another way to have a conversation about debt that your spouse can relate to.
+Common goals are critical because if you can’t agree on this, it’s not going to be possible to move forward to debt reduction.
+If this is your situation, you’re either going to have to accept the reality that your spouse isn’t going to change or find another way to have a conversation about debt that your spouse can relate to.
 When you do that, you’re giving them a choice whether they want to act out of a place of empathy or choose to disregard your concerns.
 All you can do it put it out there to start with.

-Another theme that showed up in this study was that some couples started with a debt-free philosophy and other came to it over time.
+Another theme that showed up in this study was that some couples started with a debt-free philosophy and others came to it over time.
 This is helpful as you have to see yourself as creating a great marriage and get comfortable with the fact that you are in development together.
 Give it time – give your mutual commitment to debt reduction time to develop and shape itself in your marriage as part of your common goal settings.